eafflu/runtime/README.md

 # TODO
 Open up `js/view/background.js` and find the variable backgroundFill on (or around) line 36.

+backgroundFill is set to the rectangle returned by the draw.rect() function (see below).
+Let's make some changes to the function call to get our background filled in just right:
-Adjust the backgroundFill variable to a color you like and then change the second argument so that it only shows the background color above the the ground.
+- Adjust the backgroundFill variable to a color you like.
+- Adjust second argument so that it only shows the background color above the the ground.
+    - HINT: use the value groundY

 As a last step, depending on the background you've built, your heads-up-display may be hard to see or just plain ugly.
 Modify the colors used by `js/view/hud.js` to match your background.